SeaCloudsEU/sla-core/docs/installation-guide.md

 1. enforcement.\* several parameters from the enforcement can be customized,
 1. service.basicsecurity.\* basic security is enabled
    These parameters can be used to set the user name and password to access to the rest services.
 1.   ''parser.*'' different parsers can be implemented for the agreement and template.
    By default, wsag standard parsers are have been implemented and configured in the file.
 Also dateformat can be configured.
+1. brooklyn.url.
+Url where Brooklyn is deployed.

 ## <a name="compiling"> Compiling </a> ##